 How ‘The Secret’ Can Screw You Up

-The Secret actually requires that you never doubt yourself, never consider negative repercussions, and never indulge in negative thoughts.5 This is the confirmation bias on steroids and it can be dangerous: taking on risky business ventures or investments, ignoring red flag behaviors from a romantic partner, denying personal problems or health issues, avoiding necessary confrontations, failing to weigh the possibility of failure in decision making, and so on.
-While this sort of “delusionally positive” thinking may make one feel better in some (or even many) situations, as a long-term life strategy, it is utterly disastrous.
+The Secret actually requires that you never doubt yourself, never consider negative repercussions, and never indulge in negative thoughts.11 This is the confirmation bias on steroids, and it can be dangerous: taking on risky business ventures or investments, ignoring red flag behaviors from a romantic partner, denying personal problems or health issues, avoiding necessary confrontations, failing to weigh the possibility of failure in decision making, and so on.
+While this sort of “delusionally positive” thinking may make one feel better in some (or even many) situations, as a long-term life strategy it is utterly disastrous.

 But this prescription for “delusionally positive” thinking can have negative consequences for people as well.
-Psychological research shows that trying to suppress thoughts about something only makes those thoughts more likely to recur.7 In fact, rumination and obsession appear to operate in this manner, especially in people with chronic mental disorders like OCD, depression, and anxiety: the more you try to get rid of unwanted thoughts, the more these thoughts dominate your mental space.
+Psychological research shows that trying to suppress thoughts about something only makes those thoughts more likely to recur.14 In fact, rumination and obsession appear to operate in this manner, especially in people with chronic mental disorders like OCD,15 depression,16 and anxiety17—the more you try to get rid of unwanted thoughts, the more these thoughts dominate your mental space.
 It’s like if I tell you, “Never think about a pink elephant!” the first thing that likely pops into your mind is a pink elephant.
 Thinking about the things you do not want can lead to more negative thinking and put you in a vicious cycle of negativity.

 Delusional positive thinking ironically generates greater closed-mindedness in people.
 They must always be vigilant and block out potentially negative feedback or criticism of their beliefs, even if that negative feedback is life-or-death important to their health and well-being.